Servicemembers’ Group Life Insurance (SGLI)

 - You’re totally disabled at the time of your discharge and unable to work, or

-- No matter your work status, you’ve had 1 of the following:
+- No matter your work status, you’ve had one of the following:

 - Total loss of hearing in both ears